ipfs/specs/http-gateways/PATH_GATEWAY.md

 ## Streaming errors

-Gateways MUST force-close HTTP connections if they detect an error while streaming a file to avoid that users receive incomplete, yet valid, files.
+To avoid users receiving an incomplete, yet valid, files, the gateway MUST close the HTTP stream if an error occurs while streaming a file to the client.
+This can be done via the following mechanisms:

+- Sending a `RST` (reset) frame for HTTP/1.1
+- Sending a `RST_STREAM` (reset stream) frame for HTTP/2